ritalarina/CaloricMedCare/README.md

 - protein powder quantity is limited to a maximum of 15g (educated guess),
 - small drinks with formula are limited to a maximum 3 bottles (600 ml) as per manufactirer instructions,
 - if such calculation is possible then recommended volume of each nutrition will be at least half a smallest package to make it economic, if not, calculation is performed with no lower limits,
 - for each other health condition a patient has, a special nutrition formula is added to the nutrition mix.
-If calculation becomes impossible, lower bounds are ignored and some nutrition formulas might be skipped.
+If calculation becomes impossible, lower bounds are ignored and some nutrition formulas might be skipped,
+- if all else fails, protein constraint can be relaxed down to 85% of the minimum protein need and caloric constraint can be relaxed to be a maximum of 125% of caloric need.
+This happens in rare cases for patients with small total burn area.
+You will be indormed if this happens

 ## Running the app
 ### Option 1.
 Running the App from a Published Release